schauveau/sydpower-mqtt/MQTT-MODBUS.md

 ## Desciption of the Input registers
 TODO
+### Input register 3 - Charging Power
+- Provide the power used to charge the battery
+  - from AC, DC or both?
+More tests are required!
+- value is given in Watts
 ### Input register 4 - DC Input Power
-- Hold the DC input power
+- Provide the DC input power (from the XT90 port)
 - value is given in Watts
 ### Input register 6 - Total Input Power
-- Hold the total input power (AC+DC)
+- Provide the total input power (AC+DC)
 - value is given in Watts
+### Input register 9 - DC Ouput Power 1
+- Provide the output power of the DC car-charging port.
+  - Or of all DC outputs?
+More tests are needed!
+- value is given in 1/10 Watts
+### Input register 15 - Led Power
+- Provide the Power consumed by the front led (probably)
+- This is 0 when off and 10 when on (so 1.0 W)
+- Value is given in 1/10 Watts
 ### Input register 18 - AC Output Voltage
-- Hold the AC output voltage.
+- Provide the AC output voltage.
 - value is given in 1/10 Volts.
 ### Input register 19 - AC Output Frequency
-- Hold the AC output frequency
+- Provide the AC output frequency
 - Only when AC output is enabled.
 - Value is given in 1/10 Hz
+### Input register 20 - AC Output Power
+- Provide the AC output power
+- Value is given in Watts
 ### Input register 21 - AC Input Voltage
-- Hold the AC input voltage
+- Provide the AC input voltage
 - Only when AC input is connected to grid.
 - Value is given in 1/10 Volts
 ### Input register 22 - AC Input Frequency
-- Hold the AC input frequency
+- Provide the AC input frequency
 - Only when AC input is connected to grid.
 - Value is given in 1/100 Hz
+### Input register 25 - Led State
+- Provide the state of the front led
+  - 0 : Off
+  - 1 : On mode
+  - 2 : SOS mode
+  - 3 : Flash mode
+- see also holding register 27
+### Input register 30 - USB Output Power 1
+- Provide the output power of the 1st USB port
+- Fossibot F2400: one of the USB-A ports
+- Value is given in 1/10 Watt
+### Input register 31 - USB Output Power 2
+- Provide the output power of the 2nd USB port
+- Fossibot F2400: one of the USB-A ports
+- Value is given in 1/10 Watt
+### Input register 34 - USB Output Power 3
+- Provide the output power of the 2nd USB port
+- Fossibot F2400: the USB-C 100W port
+- Value is given in 1/10 Watt
+### Input register 35 - USB Output Power 4
+- Provide the output power of the 2nd USB port
+- Fossibot F2400: one of the USB-C 20W ports
+- Value is given in 1/10 Watt
+### Input register 36 - USB Output Power 5
+- Provide the output power of the 2nd USB port
+- Fossibot F2400: one of the USB-C 20W ports
+- Value is given in 1/10 Watt
+### Input register 37 - USB Output Power 6
+- Provide the output power of the 2nd USB port
+- Fossibot F2400: one of the USB-C 20W ports
+- Value is given in 1/10 Watt
 ### Input register 39 - Total output
-- Hold the total output voltage so AC+DC+USB
+- Provide the total output voltage so AC+DC+USB
 - Value is given in Watts.
 ### Input register 41 - Status bits
 - bit 15, mask 0x8000 = Always zero?